-The Academy Expansion offers weekly lessons in the culture to African American third, fourth, and fifth graders, teaching the self confidence, self regard and classroom skills necessary to establish academic success.
+The Academy Expansion offers weekly lessons in the culture to African American third, fourth, and fifth graders, teaching the self confidence, and classroom skills necessary to establish academic success.

 Parent involvement in Academy programming is crucial–both because parents may need to “put their foot down” in order to encourage students to attend an academic program during the summer, and because parents as volunteers and supporters are necessary.

 The Academy requires parent involvement from the Orientation through the Closing Ceremony.
 If a parent is unwilling/unavailable, a responsible adult may support the student.
 Parents are oriented along with students regarding the structure and expectations of the programs.
 They must engage in a one-on-one conference on their student’s progress, are expected to attend the Closing Ceremony, and are encouraged to visit classes and even travel with The Academy on our post-session trips.

 Parent volunteers are also expected to support the program by attending meetings and helping with student fundraisers.
 Once a student is an “Academy Kid”, the family becomes part of our “Family”.

 You can’t know where you’re going if you don’t know where you’ve been

 It takes a village to raise a child

 “I feel blessed to have found the Academy; it has given me a different outlook on my race and culture.
 The Academy is going to help me prepare for a future as a successful African American Woman.